vvarada2009/varada-student/_posts/student_toolkit/2025-11-06-retrospective_final_blog.md

 When I first joined this class, I walked in with zero coding experience.
 I had only heard of programming languages like Python and JavaScript, but I didn’t know what they actually did or how they worked.
 To me, coding felt like this mysterious world full of symbols and logic that only experts could understand.

 At the beginning, even the smallest things felt like big challenges — figuring out how to clone a repository, getting VS Code to actually run properly on my device, or understanding what it meant to commit and push changes to GitHub.
-I remember feeling a little lost, like everyone else knew what was happening while I was still trying to understand how the puzzle pieces fit together.
+I remember feeling a little lost, like everyone else knew what was happening while I was still trying to understand what was going on.

 But as the trimester went by, something changed.
 I started to gain confidence.
 The same things that once felt confusing started to make sense.
 I began learning how to: